Wed., September 20, 2017

-Veneration of the relics will be offered from 9:00am – 6:30pm.
-Mass will be offered at 12:10 and at 7:00pm.
-The 7:00pm Mass will be a Mass in honor of Saint Padre Pio celebrated by the Most Reverend William Patrick Callahan.
+Veneration of the relics will be from 9:00 am – 6:30 pm.
+Mass will be offered at 12:10 pm and 7:00 pm.
+The 7:00 pm Mass will be in honor of Saint Padre Pio celebrated by the Most Reverend William Patrick Callahan.

 For more information about the public veneration, please call 608-788-7700, or send an email to firstname.lastname@example.org.
 During high visitation times, the line to venerate the relics may extend outside of the Cathedral.
 Please plan your dress accordingly due to possible inclement weather.
 Free parking with shuttle service (8:30 pm - 5:30 pm) is available at the Oktoberfest grounds located at 2nd and La Crosse St., at the end of Oktoberfest Strasse.
 Public parking ramps available downtown La Crosse.

 These relics of Saint Pio will be available for public veneration:

 - Cotton-gauze with Saint Pio's blood stains;

 - A lock of Saint Pio's hair;

 - Saint Pio's handkerchief soaked with his sweat hours before he died;

 The Saint Pio Foundation, which is sponsoring the tour on the occasion of the 130th anniversary of Padre Pio’s birth, and the 15th anniversary of his canonization, will sell books and items related to Padre Pio in the entryway of each Cathedral, Basilica and/or Church.

 For additional information, please, click in the following link: http://www.saintpiofoundation.org/event/saint-padre-pio-comes-to-america/